triton-inference-server/model_analyzer/docs/helm/overview.md

 6. You can view the exported metrics, which will be in the directory specified in the values file.

 If the pod status is not "pending" or "running", you can use the command `kubectl describe pod <pod-name>` to see more details about the pod.

-## Metrics

-The metrics collected by Model Analyzer are listed below:

-- **Throughput**: Number of inference requests per second
-- **Maximum Memory Utilization**: Maximum percentage of time during which global (device) memory was being read or written
-- **Maximum GPU Utilization**: Maximum percentage of time during which one or more kernels was executing on the GPU
-- **Maximum GPU Memory**: Maximum MB of GPU memory in use